NicholasHudsonIT/Azure-Sentinel/README.md

 </p>
 <br />
 <p>
   Our first step is creating our Azure account and setting up our virtual machine for our vulnerable environment.
+We will name our virtual machine "Honeypot-vm."
   <img src="https://i.imgur.com/7Dtl9jQ.png" alt="Lab Plan"/>